 If this sounds familiar to you, it’s all too familiar to us, too!
 An entire industry is devoted to selling parents on the idea of dedicated food for kids, creating a strong but unspoken rule that kids need “kids meals.”
 But do they really?

 Let’s start off by clarifying: we at Nurture Life love kids meals!
-Our entire mission is built around creating wholesome meals for babies, toddlers and kids of all ages.
+Our entire mission is built around creating wholesome meals for babies and kids of all ages.
 What we don’t love is what so often passes for kids meals today.

 In a quest to make increasingly kid-friendly dinners, many food manufacturers have shifted toward easy wins like sugar, salt and fat—which has in turn set pretty low expectations for what kids meals ought to be.
 We’re often told that kids should eat cheesy pepperoni pizza, not veggie pizza; french fries, not sweet potatoes; fish sticks, not salmon fillets.